The future of secure communications: device independence in quantum key distribution: Mathematical techniques for advanced security proofs

-\begin{definition}(Sequential process) We call \textit{sequential process} the composition map $\mathcal{M}=\bigcirc_{i=1}^{n}\mathcal{M}_{i}$, where $\mathcal{M}_i:R_{i-1}\mapsto R_iO_iS_iC_i$ are CPTP maps that transform the state on $R_{i-1}$ (quantum registers) into $R_i$, with output quantum system $O_i$ (readout observed outcome), $S_i$ (side information), $C_i$ (classical check). \end{definition} As in Fig. \ref{fig:EAT}, in the $i$--th round, the internal state in the input memory $R_{i-1}$ is updated to the output memory $R_i$ ensuring that the state at the step $i$ depends on the previous one (non-i.i.d).
+\begin{definition}(Sequential process) We call \textit{sequential process} the composition map $\mathcal{M}=\bigcirc_{i=1}^{n}\mathcal{M}_{i}$, where $\mathcal{M}_i:R_{i-1}\mapsto R_iO_iS_iC_i$ are CPTP maps that transform the state on $R_{i-1}$ (quantum registers) into $R_i$, with output quantum system $O_i$ (readout observed outcome), $S_i$ (side information), $C_i$ (classical check), and where the composition $\bigcirc_{i=1}^{n} \mathcal{M}_{i}$ is defined as $\mathcal{M}_n \circ \cdots \circ \mathcal{M}_1$, acting sequentially on the quantum registers. \end{definition} As in Fig. \ref{fig:EAT}, in the $i$--th round, the internal state in the input memory $R_{i-1}$ is updated to the output memory $R_i$ ensuring that the state at the step $i$ depends on the previous one (non-iid).
 At each $i$, the quantum output system in the register $O_i$ \textit{accumulates} the entropy of Eve.
 The leaked information (about the measurements or outcomes) is in the partial state on the support of $S_i$ and the environment "controlled" by Eve in the Hilbert space $E$.
 The conditional entropy $H(O_1^n|S_1^nE)$ quantifies how much uncertainty remains about the update post-measurement state outputs $O_1^n$ after Eve learns the side information $S_1^n$ and external system $E$.
 The quantity $X^n_1$ refers to the whole process of $n$ rounds where each round $i$ is isomorphic the $i=1$.
 The protocol is considered secure if the entropy in Eq. \eqref{eq:minHep} is higher than a lower bound from parameter estimation that is computed by other output $c_i^{(j)}$ or simply $c_i\in C_i$ stored in a classical register $C_i=\{c_i^{(j)}\}_j$ with probability distribution $p_i^{(j)}=p(c_i^{(j)})$ such that $ \sum_jp_i^{(j)}=1,\,p_i^{(j)}\ge0$.
 This is derived from the system $\rho_{O_iS_i}$ and used for BI violation. \begin{definition}(Markovianity) Given $\mathcal{M}$ a sequential process from \ref{def:seq}.
-It is \textit{markovian} iff $O_{i-1}\leftrightarrow S_{i-1}E\leftrightarrow S_i$, i.e. the mutual information $I(O_{i-1}:S_i|S_{i-1}E)=0$ \end{definition} \begin{definition}(trade-off functions) The following quantum state set
+It is \textit{Markovian} iff $O_{i-1}\leftrightarrow S_{i-1}E\leftrightarrow S_i$, i.e. the mutual information $I(O_{i-1}:S_i|S_{i-1}E)=0$ \end{definition} \begin{definition}(trade-off functions) The following quantum state set

 with $\rho_{C_i}$ defines in the classical register $C_i$ the probability distribution with weight $p_{i_j}=\bra{c_{i_j}}\rho_{C_i}\ket{c_{i_j}}\ge0$ and $\sum_jp_{i_j}=1$ on the possible classical output $c_{i_j}$ in the $i$--th round.
 Given $p_{i_j}$, then real functions $f_{\mathrm{min}}$ and $f_{\mathrm{max}}$ are called \textit{min(max)--tradeoff function} for $\mathcal{M}_i$ if respectively